What is Project ASSURE?

 How are the DVI tested?

 Each DVI will be tested by UL in accordance with the DVI Standard and the relevant Test Protocol corresponding to the category of instrument.
 The relevant Test Protocol to be applied shall be determined by the claimed capabilities of the DVI by the manufacturer.
-There are four different operational categories that each have a corresponding Test Protocol.
+There are three different operational categories that each have a corresponding Test Protocol.

 - Screens for diamond from synthetic diamond – This category of DVI is intended for discrimination of diamonds from synthetic diamonds.
 These DVI cannot distinguish diamonds from diamond simulants and therefore require stones to be pre-screened with another device to preclude diamond simulants